 At times the asphalt would end abruptly leaving poor Pablo Van-Go to bump along at 20 or 30 kilometers an hour violently shaking our poor little van and everything inside.
 The scenery was stunning but the distance and the speed at which we could travel were daunting.

-We plunged on through the jungle-clad mountains and eventually climbed out of it onto an unnamed peak high in the clouds, before finally descending into another valley to reach Kimbiri a small mountain town.
+We plunged on through the jungle-clad mountains and eventually climbed out of it onto an unnamed peak high in the clouds, before finally descending into another valley to reach Kimbiri a remote mountain town.
 Kimbiri was larger than most of the little villages we had seen in the previous two days.

 Kelli reassured me that Kimbiri was a large enough town that it all but guaranteed a return to sealed roads for the remainder of the journey.
 The town was a mud pit.
 Rain, heavy traffic, and roadworks (by the looks of it working on a dual carriage highway that would have been super handy had it been completed) had turned the remaining accessible roads into soup.
-We picked our way carefully through the town and made it out the other side.
+We picked our way carefully through the town and made it out to the other side.

 On the other side of the town, a steep ascent to exit the valley was waiting.
 Unfortunately, Kelli’s optimism was unfounded, and rather than the promised asphalt we were treated to more thick mud and a widened road to slip about on.

 Cars and semitrailers fanned out across the road, wheels spinning in the mud, sliding slowly toward the top of the mountain.
 Like some sort of high stakes bumper cars, turning was near impossible as the van slid this way and that and we tried to avoid the cars sliding down in the opposite direction as well as the lunatics that had decided this was the best time to overtake.
-After a tense half-hour we hit gravel again and were able to accelerate back up to thirty kilometres an hour.
+After a tense half-hour, we hit gravel again and were able to accelerate back up to thirty kilometers an hour.
 Just up the way we hit bitumen roads again and let out a whoop.

 We stopped around dusk, pulling off the road where we could.
 We quickly scrambled some eggs for dinner and crawled into bed to escape the bugs, it had been another trying day but we were cautiously confident that things could only improve from here as we began our descent down the Andes toward the sea the following day.